ably/ably-dotnet/README.md

 ### Authentication
 - It is recommended to use `ABLY_KEY` at server side.
 Check [official ably auth documentation](https://ably.com/docs/auth) for more info.
-- `ABLY_KEY` should not be exposed at client side where it can be used for unintentional purposes.
+- `ABLY_KEY` should not be exposed at client side where it can be used for malicious purposes.
 - Server can use `ABLY_KEY` for initializing the `AblyRest` instance.

 ```csharp